Officials: Suspect in Pelosi attack was on 'suicide mission' - KESQ

 SAN FRANCISCO (AP) — The man accused of breaking into House Speaker Nancy Pelosi’s home, beating her husband and seeking to kidnap her told police he was on a “suicide mission” and had plans to target other California and federal politicians, according to a Tuesday court filing.

 David DePape was ordered held without bail during his arraignment Tuesday in San Francisco Superior Court.
-His public defender entered a not-guilty plea on his behalf.
-It was the first public appearance since the early Friday attack for DePape, a fringe activist drawn to conspiracy theories.
+His public defender entered a not guilty plea on his behalf.
+It was his first public appearance since the early Friday attack.

 In the court filing, prosecutors detailed the attack in stark terms as part of their bid to keep DePape behind bars.
 Paul Pelosi was knocked unconscious by the hammer attack and woke up in a pool of his own blood, the filing said.